OpenEIT/EIT_Firmware/README.md

 If you are having an issue, I also suggest toggling the power switch to the other position, and then trying to program it again.
 Note: You do need to get yourself a Segger J-Link EDU version to do this, and plug it into the SWD header closest to the USB connector!

+## Common Issue

+A few people have had a hardware reset flag come up when trying to program the firwmare.
+You can obtain this if you have the SWD cable plugged into your J-Link the wrong way around.
+Please check that the red line matches with the 1 side of the plug.

 ## License